Chukar vs Quail: What Are 8 Key Differences?

 ©Aviceda / Creative Commons

 The partridge’s flanks have distinct black-and-white bars, and its black-and-white eye-and-necklace necklace protects the white of its throat.
-There are no black stripes on the flanks of the Mountain quail, which contrasts with the Chukar’s white stripes on brown flanks.
-Chukars are known to fly more efficiently than other birds of prey.
-Both game birds are hunted for food by many people.
-Chukar is thought to have a superior flavor to pheasant because of its larger size and ability to fly.
+There are no black stripes on the flanks of the mountain quail, which contrasts with the chukar’s white stripes on brown flanks.
+Chukars fly more efficiently than other birds of prey.
+People hunt both game birds for food.
+Chukar has a superior flavor to pheasant because of its larger size and ability to fly.

 About the Author